neelabalan/vscode-deepblack/README.md

 > And the Spirit of God moved upon the face of the waters.
 > And God said, ~~Let there be light: and there was light.~~ I like dark theme

+## Install

+Download the `vsix` package from this repo's releases and install it from vscode's command pallete

 ## Screenshot

 ### Editor window